kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 maintainable software.

-The guide covered the main building blocks of a Kora graph: `@KoraApp`, `@Component`, `@Module`, external modules, `@DefaultComponent`, tags, `All<T>`, nullable dependencies, submodules, generic factories, and `ValueOf<T>`.
+The guide covered the main building blocks of a Kora graph: `@KoraApp`, `@Component`, `@Module`, external modules, `@DefaultComponent`, tags, `All<T>`, nullable dependencies, submodules, generic factories, `@FactoryModule`, and `ValueOf<T>`.
 Together they show how to compose an application from small explicit parts while keeping dependency resolution type-safe and visible at compile time.

 The same patterns are used in production services to build: